My Quiet Kitchen

 With a fresh bag of peppercorns on hand I needed to use them in other ways, too.
 Szechuan Tofu for the win!

-This Szechuan sauce is somewhat similar to the sauce in this Sticky Sesame Tofu, but minus the toasted sesame oil and with a bit of Chinese five spice - one of our favorite spice blends.
+This Szechuan sauce is somewhat similar to the sauce in this Sticky Sesame Tofu, but without the toasted sesame oil and with a bit of Chinese five spice - one of our favorite spice blends.
 And it's every bit as quick and easy to pull together.

 Jump to: